The Power of Tax Deferral: How It Can Boost Your Retirement Savings

 How Tax Deferral Works in Annuities

-However, tax deferral also means you have less access to your money before retirement.
-Withdrawing from an annuity before age 59½ may trigger IRS penalties in addition to income taxes.
+Withdrawing monies from an annuity before age 59½ may trigger IRS penalties in addition to income taxes in your current tax bracket.
 That’s why annuities are best suited for individuals who don’t need immediate liquidity and want to build a future income stream.

 Key Benefits of a Tax-Deferred Annuity